benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Args:
             message:
-            irc: Broadcast to IRC if set to True.
+            irc: Also broadcast to IRC if set to True.

         Returns: